PxTools/pxtools.github.io/docs/PxWeb2/project/plans.md

 ## Remaining to develop 2025
 - Show PxWebApi 2 in PxWeb
-- Button to improve table layout
+- Button to improve table layout - DONE
 - Freeze table head
 - Improve search at start page (search for content in tables)
 - Search in beginning of words in variable list